 Other things to do with dates and times

 You can modify dates and times and do computations with them.
-Modifiers can be appended to any of the functions date(), time(), datetime(), and julianday().
+Modifiers can be appended to any of the following functions: date(), time(), datetime(), and julianday().
 The units below can be used as part of the formulas.

 Adds a time interval to a date or datetime.

 Substracts a time interval from a date or datetime.

 Calculates the difference between two dates or datetimes.
 The formula will default to days if no unit is specified.